SAY cheese and you might not instantly think of Spain.

-It’s the French that dominate when it comes to fromage – meanwhile Spaniards don’t get credit for much more than manchego.
+It’s the French that dominated for years when it came to fromage – meanwhile, Spaniards don’t get credit for much more than manchego.

 But don’t fear churn-nerds, you don’t need to look hard for a delicious selection of queso – it’s there in every variety you can dream of, in the market, at the tapas bar and in restaurants, washed down with a good glug of manzanilla.

 From slabs of Cabrales and Mahon to slices of Afuegal Pitu and Zamorano, the average citizen eats 9kg of the stuff a year and is spoilt for choice.